droundy/fac/web/building.md

 location in your path.

-Building the documentation (by running `./fac`) will require a few more packages: sass, graphviz, python-markdown, and help2man.
+Building the documentation (by running `./fac`) will require a few more packages: sass, python-markdown, and help2man.